 This prospectus offers the Fund's ETF Shares, an exchange-traded class of shares.
-Separate prospectuses offer the Fund's AdmiralTM Shares, which generally have an investment minimum of \$3,000, and Investor Shares, which are generally available only to Vanguard funds that operate as funds of funds and to certain retirement plan clients that receive recordkeeping services from Vanguard.
-Another prospectus offers the Fund's Institutional Select Shares, which are generally for investors who invest a minimum of \$5 billion.
+A separate prospectus offers the Fund's Admiral SharesTM, which generally have an investment minimum of \$3,000.
+Another prospectus offers the Fund's Institutional Shares, which are generally for investors who invest a minimum of \$5 million.

 All share classes offered by the Fund have the same investment objective, strategies, and policies.
-However, different share classes have different expenses; as a result, their investment returns will differ.
+However, because different share classes can have different expenses, their investment returns may differ.